Course Title: Master of Arts in Law (Professional)

 Offers will be made in two tranches, on 30th April 2020 and 1st July 2020.

-Students who obtained the TU Dublin Post-Graduate Diploma in Law in 2014 or later may apply for entry into year two of the programme.
+Students who obtained the TU Dublin Post-Graduate Diploma in Law in 2014 or later may apply for entry into year two of the course.
 However, these students should note that the Master of Arts in Law (Professional) is accredited by King's Inns only for those who commence year one in 2017/8 or later.

-Full-time students are expected to devote approximately 40 hours per week to class attendance and self-study.
 Examinations are held once a year in May.
 Coursework is set throughout the academic year.

 All students take a Legal Skills module in their first year of registration.
 This module emphasises practical skills such as research, writing and advocacy.
 Students also participate in moot courts, prepare and deliver presentations and work together in completing group projects.